ScottArbeit/Grace/docs/Frequently asked questions.md

 I'm fortunate enough to know the folks involved in [Jujutsu](https://github.com/martinvonz/jj).
 They're doing incredible work.

 I'm aware of [Pijul](https://pijul.org/).
+I see Meta has just announced [Sapling](https://sapling-scm.com/).
 I know there are others.

-All I can say is: Grace has its own design philosophy and that's what I'm pursuing right now.
-I think of it as a friendly competition to see which one wins over the next generation of developers.
+All I can say is: Grace has its own design philosophy, and it's own perspective on what it should feel like to be using version control, and that's what I'm passionate about.
+I think of it as a friendly competition to see which one wins with the next generation of developers.

 Let 1,000 flowers bloom.
 One of them will lead us to the future of version control.

-## On _HN_, FOSSBro761 says: _"Grace \<something something\> M$ \<something something\>..."_
+## On _HN_, FOSSBro761 says: _"Grace \<something something\> M$ \<something\>..."_

 Um, yeah, OK.
 Whatever.